osaris-uk/access/README.md

 ## Usage

-After running the migrations, you can start using the package by adding the `AccessTrait` trait to your user model.
+After running the migrations, you can start using the package by adding the `AccessTrait` to your user model.

 ```php
 use OsarisUk\Access\AccessTrait;